-Last year at CES, the annual tech-gasm of consumer electronics, parents were served up products that monitored your baby, connected your appliances, and increased your TV’s resolution.
+At CES 2015, the annual tech-gasm of consumer electronics, parents were served up products that monitored your baby, connected your appliances, and scaled up your TV’s resolution.
 This year, you can look forward to handing over more responsibility to the machines — connected homes are getting smarter, robots are getting bolder, and toys can be controlled with your mind.
 Almost.

 Juvenile delinquents in their harem pants can keep their exploding “swagways.”
-The Blink board is an electric skateboard that has the soul of a Nash deck and the guts of Tesla.
+The Action Global Acton Blink Board is an electric skateboard that has the soul of a Nash deck and the guts of Tesla.
 Best part: They can control this mini-bomber using their iPhone (honestly, they’re looking at it anyway).
-The Blink is a good commuter option, only weighing about 10 pounds and little over 2-feet long.
+The Acton Blink Board is a good commuter option, only weighing about 10 pounds and little over 2-feet long.
 It also has a max speed of 12 mph — which is faster than they usually sprint to the bus.

 Available end of January

 Intel Segway Advanced Personal Robot

 Segways aren’t just the dorkiest way to tour a city — they’re once again the future of transportation technology.
 Meet Segway APR, the half-transporter, half-robotic servant that you never knew you wanted.
 Intel and NineBot partnered with Segway to create this “Hoverboard Butler” — as he’s been dubbed around CES — which looks like Johnny 5‘s love child.
 You can ride him.
 You can have him answer the door.
 You can even give him tiny arms to go on beer runs provided that you program his open source code to recognize game day.

 Available late 2016